DanielKinsman/security-for-the-lazy/readme.md

 -----------------
 All your photos of family and friends.
 All your financial records.
 All your university homework.
 All that porn you've been stashing.
 The biggest computer security threat you'll ever have to worry about is losing them.
 Every hard drive is a ticking time bomb, just waiting to fail.
 You could accidentally leave your laptop in the back of a taxi and never see it again.
 Recently there has been a spate of attacks where criminals will gain remote access to your computer, encrypt everything on it, and then demand ransom payment to decrypt it.
 However it happens the results are the same - you've lost your shit.

 Thankfully preventing these problems is easy; back your shit up.
-I use and recommend [Crashplan](http://www.crashplan.com/).
-More details coming soon.

 Losing your accounts
 --------------------